Tillsonburg golf course open and busy despite pandemic restrictions

 Golf Ontario executive director Mike Kelly said he was aware of a small number of courses opening against pandemic restrictions, but urged courses to follow the rules and “be part of the solution.”

-The Ontario government last week announced a new host of stay-at-home orders and restrictions meant to slow the spread of COVID-19 as cases and hospitalizations across the province spiked.
+The Ontario government on April 16 announced new stay-at-home orders and restrictions meant to slow the spread of COVID-19 as cases and hospitalizations across the province spiked.
 While restrictions on outdoor playgrounds were later reversed, a ban on outdoor recreation – including golf courses and tennis courts – remains in effect until at least May 20.